ucbds-infra/ds-course-infra-guide/jupyterhub/jupyterhub_devops.md

-# The DataHub Deployment Process
+# The DataHub Development Operations Process

 This page details the practices used by the Data 8 tech team in order to maintain and upgrade their JupyterHub, called the DataHub.
 The DataHub is a JupyterHub deployment using Kubernetes that provides the environment in which all
 Data 8 students work.